JoeWoodworker

 1. Since vinyl for bag making is only 54" wide, what should I do if I need a vacuum bag that is 6' wide?

-2. What is a frame press?
+2. How can I build a vacuum frame press?

 3. What is the difference between vinyl and polyurethane for vacuum bags?